 Meet the face of Mamogs

-Sligo native Michelle Doherty is a Dona International trained Postpartum Doula and a qualified Early Years Educator and in special educational needs.
-Michelle who continues to up-skill has also attended training in breastfeeding support, pregnancy and infant loss, ACES, is trained in paediatric first aid and a First Responded, she is Garda vetted .
-Michelle brings with her over 20 years experience of supporting and caring for babies, young children and the family unit.
+Sligo native Michelle Doherty is a Dona International trained Postpartum Doula.
+A qualified Early Years Educator and in special educational needs.
+Michelle who continues to up-skill has also attended training in breastfeeding support, pregnancy and infant loss, ACES, is trained in paediatric first aid and a First Responder.
+She is Garda vetted and insured.
+Michelle brings with her over 25 years experience of supporting and caring for babies, young children, and the family unit.
 Michelle is also a mother.

 Michelle in her own words

 “I have lived in Sligo all my life and have worked in childcare and with families for over 20 years.
-I have spent time in pre school, special needs and as a childminder with the last five years focused and dedicated to supporting young families .
-My goal has always been to care lovingly for every child in my care and allow them to flourish and grow in a natural environment.
-I am very creative and love to sing and tell stories.
+I have spent time in pre school, special needs and as a childminder with the last eight years focused and dedicated to supporting families with babies and young children.
+My goal is to empower you the parents to be the best you can be while ensuring you are supported and cared for on this parenting journey.

 As I grew and learned more through study, experience, reading and meeting families I knew that supporting the family as a unit was vital.
 Providing the right support that empowers parents in the choices they make allows them to grow in confidence and so leads to positive parenting and a happy family unit.